Skip to content

 • If you have multiple AWS regions from which you want to gather CloudTrail data, the Amazon Web Services best practice is that you configure a trail that applies to all regions in the AWS partition in which you are working.
 You can then set up one CloudTrail input to collect data from the centralized S3 bucket where log files from all the regions are stored.

-Configure AWS services for the CloudTrail input
+Configure AWS services for the CloudTrail Input

 The Splunk Add-on for AWS collects events from an SQS that subscribes to the SNS notification events from CloudTrail.
 Configure CloudTrail to produce these notifications, then create an SQS in each region for the add-on to access them.
 The best practice for creating one CloudTrail configuration in one region in order to collect SQS messages of CloudTrail data from all regions, is to perform one of the following tasks: